DiJam20/understanding-developing-autoencoders/README.md

 The project explores how incrementally increasing the latent space of an autoencoder during training affects the latent space structure.

-## Contents

-- `code/` – Scripts for model training, data processing, and plotting
-- `figures/` – Plots and visualizations used in the thesis
-- `thesis.pdf` – Bachelor's thesis

 ## Requirements

 Python 3.10.12